Gladstone Street Pizza: History

-John Mitchell is co-owner and pizzaiolo; he wanted to open a pizzeria with New Haven-style pizza.
+John Mitchell was a co-owner and pizzaiolo; he wanted to open a pizzeria with New Haven-style pizza.
 Previously, he operated Gladstone Coffee and Gallery at the same address.

 In 2011, Steve Beaven of The Oregonian credited GSP (and the Saint Pizza Lounge) and Gladstone Street Pub for "[creating] momentum on a formerly somnolent stretch of an often-overlooked street south of Southeast Powell Boulevard".

 For Pizza Week in 2014, Mitchell collaborated with John Fimmano, co-owner and chef of nearby Shut Up and Eat, to re-create the latter's roast-pork sandwich in pizza form.

 Reception

 In his 2012 overview of "pizzas worth your dough", Michael Russell of The Oregonian wrote:

 Gladstone Street Pizza serves a delicious pie -- you could call it a tweaked East Coast style -- and the local spirits at their adjacent Saint Cocktail Lounge should put the bars at many so-called 'local' restaurants to shame...
 With a beer and cocktail list heavy with local spirits, a little Nina Simone in the air and a family-run atmosphere, this is the kind of pizzeria all neighborhoods deserve.